 Notes

-- Try ribeye, filet mignon, top sirloin, steak, rump
+- Try ribeye steak, filet mignon, top sirloin steak, or rump steak.

-- Use an instant-read thermometer to check the internal temperature:
+- Steak cooking times depend on steak thickness and will vary with air fryer model.
+Use an instant-read thermometer to check the internal temperature during cooking:

 Here are the old photos from before my latest update: